 Hoggetowne Medieval Faire

 The Hoggetowne Medieval Faire has been a popular attraction in Alachua County for over 30 years.
-For two weekends in the beginning of each year, the Alachua County Fairgrounds become a magical land filled with the sounds of swords clanging together, the smells of turkey legs cooking, and the sights of colorfully dressed artisans.
+For a few weekends in the beginning of each year, the Alachua County Fairgrounds become a magical land filled with the sounds of swords clanging together, the smells of turkey legs cooking, and the sights of colorfully dressed artisans.

 We hadn’t been to a medieval fair in years and to be able to go to one in Gainesville, one of our favorite cities in Florida, was fantastic!
 The atmosphere was so fun, and everywhere we looked we saw both children and adults smiling from ear to ear.

 Hoggetowne Medieval Faire Location

 The medieval fair is held at the Alachua County Fairgrounds, west of the Gainesville Regional Airport on SR 222.
 It’s a large site, and accommodates the over 40,000 visitors that attend every year.
 Upon arriving, guests will also find two parking lots.
 The West parking lot is the larger of the two and offers a shuttle service to the ticket gate.
 Parking at both lots is free.